 4. Go Beyond the Berry

-Add-On Revenue Streams
+Add-On Revenue Streams That Boost Profit

-• Homemade jam, syrup, or lemonade
+• Homemade goods: jam, syrup, strawberry lemonade, or baked goods

 Marketing and Promotion Essentials

 5. Is It Worth It?
-Let’s Talk Numbers.
+Let’s Talk Numbers

 Real-World Yield and Revenue by Acre